Bond Vigilantes started in 2006, when the world looked pretty different

 When we started the Bond Vigilantes blog back towards the end of 2006, the world looked pretty different – and even the term “bond vigilantes” had fallen out of use.
 Looking back at our first couple of months of blogging, we were writing about the first signs of weakness in the Chicago housing market, our worries about aggressive lending by the UK banks, and the new developments in the supercharged CDO market.
 But this was still a world in which Central Bankers had “won” the war on inflation after a two decade long battle, where the term “sovereign debt crisis” was solely used in relation to the emerging markets, and where Lehman Brothers and Bear Stearns sat at the top table of global investment banks.

 As populations feel the squeeze from two directions – mediocre income growth and higher goods prices – being a self-proclaimed “bond vigilante” feels somewhat uncomfortable.
-Is it right that the markets should have the power that James Carville talked about in the famous quote at the top of this page?
+Is it right that the markets should have the power that James Carville talked about in his famous quote?
 Is a AAA credit rating worth more than half a million jobs?
 Is stable inflation more important than growth?

 So this blog is here for us to share our views on the things that matter to bond investors – inflation, interest rates and the global economy – as well as to talk about the bond markets themselves.
 Over the past 10 years, as our team has grown, we have blogged about value in high yield bonds, the outlook for emerging market debt, and new developments in the inflation-linked bond markets.
 We’ll also make sure we let you know our views on the traditional investment grade corporate bond markets – being a good bond vigilante should also be about identifying deteriorating trends in corporate behaviour, as well as that of governments.